Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 **Functionality**: This ensures that only the service contract or the owner can trigger certain actions, preventing unauthorized access.

-### Subscribing & Unsubscribing
+### Subscribe and Unsubscribe

-These functions allow the contract to subscribe or unsubscribe a subscriber address to/from the `APPROVAL_TOPIC_0` in the Reactive Network.
+These functions run on Reactive Network (`rnOnly`) and are called via callbacks from the ReactVM.
+They add or remove subscriptions to `APPROVAL_TOPIC_0` for a given subscriber address:

 ```solidity
     // Methods specific to reactive network contract instance